ArtezGDA/Course-Material/Lesson_05_Scraping.md

 ### Get a list of all commit (for a single repository)

-That was the purpose of this excersise to begin with: a nice list of all commit messages from everybody.
+That was the purpose of this excersise to begin with, wasn't it?
+A nice list of all commit messages from everybody.

-To find out how we could get there, take the following steps:
+To find out how we could figure out this ourselves, use the following route:

 1. Get a single repository with [`g.get_repo()`](http://pygithub.readthedocs.org/en/latest/github.html#github.MainClass.Github.get_repo)
 	- The documentation tells us that we need to give it its `full_name` or its `id`.
 We don't know its id, so we'll use the full_name.
-	- If, in the example above you `print repo.full_name`, you get the full names
+	- If, in the example above, you `print repo.full_name`, you get the full names
-	- Use that to get the repo: `repo = g.get_repo('ArtezGDA/Algorithmic-Nature')`
+	- Use those to get the repo: `repo = g.get_repo('ArtezGDA/Algorithmic-Nature')`
 	- What if you would use a wrong name? (like the non-full `name`?)
 		- Unfortunatelty, the error is not so clear.
-You can do `repo = g.get_repo('blah')` without complaints.
+You *can* do `repo = g.get_repo('blah')` without complaints.
 		- And `repo` will just be a github.Repository.Repository type. ...
 		- But if you try to access specific properties (like its name): `repo.name` will 'throw' this
 		- `UnknownObjectException: 404 { ...
 'Not Found'}`